timmc/johnny/HACK.md

   structure-sharing, not persisted-to-disk)
 - UTF-8 always (but provide facilities to allow users to introduce other encodings)
-- Advertise possible throwing of runtime exceptions, escept for trivial ones like NPE
+- Advertise possible throwing of runtime exceptions, except for trivial ones like NPE

 ## Contributing